ryanboldi/ryanboldi.github.io/projects/platformer-ai.md

 ---
 layout: page
-title:
+title: Platformer AI
+subtitle: Training an AI to play a platformer game.
+---

-Training an AI to play a platformer using NEAT. \\
+Training an AI to play a platformer using Neural Evolution of Augmenting Topologies. \\
+This was the first AI project that I've written from the ground up, using my own implenetation of the neuroevolution technique.

-NEAT implementation by me: [NEAT](https://github.com/ryanboldi/NEAT)
+NEAT implementation by me: [NEAT](https://github.com/ryanboldi/NEAT) \\
+Based on [this](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) paper by K. O. Stanley and R. Miikkulainen.

 ### Initial design
 ![Initial design](/projects/Brainstorm.png)